m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Furthermore, IP addresses need to be allocated hierarchically, and many have not been allocated efficiently.
 For example, MIT has 1/256 of the entire IPv4 address space.

 Another problem is congestion control.
 The goal of congestion control is to match offered load to available capacity.
 One of the problems with current congestion control algorithms is that they have insufficient dynamic range.
-They don’t work well over slow and flaky wireless links, and they also don’t work well over very high speed intercontinental paths.
+They don't work well over slow and flaky wireless links, and they also don't work well over very high speed intercontinental paths.

 A third major problem is routing.
 Routing is the process by which nodes on the internet discover paths to take to reach another destination.

-Today’s inter-domain routing protocol - BGP - suffers from
+Today's inter-domain routing protocol - BGP - suffers from
 - no security
 - easy misconfiguration
 - poor convergence